 Mix up the nut and seeds to your taste — you can’t mess these up!

 These skillet-popped lentils are zesty and fun to make.
 Eat them right from the pan, or sprinkle them in salads or stir-fries.

 They also make a fun alternative to popcorn — try these on your next movie night!

 Nothing tastes better than homemade, including this ranch dip.
 Protein-rich Greek yogurt and homemade ranch seasoning are the only ingredients needed for a dip you won’t feel guilty about dunking your favorite crackers and veggies in.

-There’s something extra fun about sipping your snack and this smoothie is no exception.
-Superfood broccoli, which is full of minerals and vitamins, combines with spirulina powder for a healthy dose of protein and nutrients.
+There’s something extra fun about sipping your snack, and this smoothie is no exception.
+Superfood spinach, which is full of minerals and vitamins, combines with spirulina powder for a healthy dose of protein and nutrients.
 Bottoms up!